 Ballaminers House was built in 1760 and is tucked away up a leafy lane in the picturesque village of Little Petherick , eight minutes drive from Padstow.
 The property sleeps up to eight people offering four bedrooms, two bathrooms, three reception rooms, dining room, kitchen, large secure garden.WiFi and private parking.

-RESTAURANTS & PUBS
+RESTAURANTS AND PUBS

 If you're looking for great places to eat you will be spoilt for choice with excellent restaurants and traditional pubs within easy reach of the house.Conveniently located in Padstow are Rick Stein's Seafood restaurant, St Petroc's Bistro, Rick Stein's Cafe.
 Pescadou and Margot's .
 Paul Ainsworth at Number Six has been awarded a Michelin star.
 Nathan Outlaw at the St Enodoc Hotel Rock has two Michelin stars.
 Jamie Oliver's Fifteen Cornwall at Watergate Bay and the Porthminster Cafe at St Ives are both in dreamy locations.Rick Stein's pub, The Cornish Arms is located at St Merryn.

 Padstow Farm shop sell their own home reared meat and dried pasta, locally baked speciality bread, home grown salad leaves and vegetables.
 Cornish produce galore and local deliveries too.